-I recently spent some special time with the Camp Jabulani elephants on a Sunday afternoon, and wanted to share my experience with you.
+I recently spent some special time with the Jabulani elephants on a Sunday afternoon, and wanted to share my experience with you.

 I was on my way to meet with my mother, Lente, when on impulse I decided to alter my route to find the elephants who I knew were browsing on the reserve.
 The impulse was strong, as I was already 30 minutes late for my meeting, and the detour took me significantly off-course.

 I parked the car close to the waterhole and started walking in the direction I thought they might be.
 I was right.
 Seemingly out of nowhere came Jabulani to greet me.
 He sniffed me up and down, and followed me closely as I walked to find the rest of the herd.

 Lundi, who was munching on a clump of grass, also greeted me before continuing with the more important task at hand … eating.
 A shrub on the other side of the path caught her attention.
 She stripped the branches of all their leaves, before putting them in her mouth.
 While chewing, she wasted no time in retrieving yet another clump of grass from the ground, and carefully shaking the soil off its roots.
 A multi-tasker of note.

 At this point, Jabulani was also browsing on branches of leaves as he moved past me towards the waterhole.
 He stopped at my vehicle, and pushed his trunk through the half open window to explore the interior, with its combined scents of my dog, children and I.